Above, Niederwallstraße, Gleiwitz / Dolnych Wałów, Gliwice. June 2015. Source: Clare Weissenberg, Photograph, 2015, pers. archive

 Post office building, Niederwallstraße, Gleiwitz.
 Source: Biblioteka Śląska online, Domena publiczna / Public domain, Resource ID: oai:www.sbc.org.pl:28109

-Next door to apartment number 17 was the New Synagogue, which was in existence from 1859 to 1938.
-It was set alight at the start of the November 1938 pogroms, however, and the remains were blown up on 10 November.
+Next door to these apartments was the New Synagogue, which was in use from 1859 to 1938.
+It was set alight at the start of the terrible events of November 1938, and the remains were blown up on 10 November.

 According to Klaas Dieter Alicke, History of the Jewish communities in the German-speaking world (Munich: Random House, 2008), throughout the 1930s many Gleiwitz Jews emigrated, with South Africa and Latin America as preferred destinations.
-The remaining Jewish population were moved to “Jewish houses”/ghettos prior to the main tranche of deportations that began in spring 1942.
+The remaining Jewish population was moved to these ‘Jew houses’ – basically, small ghettos – prior to the main deportations that began in spring 1942.